NishantIyer/main3/pages/about.md

 ---
-title: Work
+title: About
-description: My Work
+description: About Me
 image: https://cdn.discordapp.com/attachments/971299427715272734/1114144376311001168/Nishant_Iyer.png
 plum: false
 ---

-## Early Interest in Technology and Science

-During my early years before I started programming and robotics, I demonstrated insatiable curiosity towards learning subjects of higher grades from my elder sister's textbooks.
-This appetite for knowledge resulted in a substantial collection of notebooks on advanced topics in chemistry and mathematics.
-In second grade, I memorized the entire periodic table and recited it in front of the entire school in the assembly.
-The very next day, I even learned all its symbols and valencies, astonishing my teachers.

-## Love for Computers

-While in my primary grades, my fascination took a turn towards robotics.
-I used to build a project every week (you can have a look at them in the gallery section) and showcase them.
-You may also find them in Arduino's Project Hub.
-I learned everything through YouTube tutorials and documentations.

-## Self-learning and Programming

-An intriguing aspect of my coding journey is that I have not had the privilege of a formal teacher or mentor guiding me through the process.
-Instead, I have independently acquired my technical skills through diligent self-study using online resources.

-## Cloud Computing
+Having exhibited innate precociousness, I cultivated an avid interest in technology and computers from a young age.
+By age 7, I actively built [robotic systems](https://drive.google.com/drive/folders/1idyy4DyDHI7uGDj3E00iVGRDthxPJJ2b?usp=sharing) for academic fairs, cementing my passion for systems engineering and computer science.
+Through self-study and hands-on experience, I've gained proficiency in embedded systems, cloud, virtualization, networking, blockchain, and programming.

-My core competencies lie in designing and developing [cloud-native](https://nishantiyer.netlify.app/projects#cloud) solutions on AWS and Alibaba Cloud.
+As an extremely driven executive, my core competencies lie in designing and developing [cloud-native](https://nishantiyer.netlify.app/projects#cloud) solutions on AWS and Alibaba Cloud.
 With extensive production-level experience with prominent landscapes of [AWS](https://aws.amazon.com/) and [Alibaba Cloud](https://www.alibabacloud.com/), I tackle challenges in resource allocation, horizontal scalling, container orchestration, service mesh, database management, while engineering fault-tolerant distributed ledger instances.
 I have also built and authored numerous cloud-based opensource solutions like modules and plugins, marketplace images for pen-testers and fostered multi-cloud intergraions.
 My recent works include developing CoaaS, serverless and cost-effective cloud infrastructure for personal use cases.

-## Virtualization

-[Virtualization](https://nishantiyer.netlify.app/projects#virtualization) is the dearest of mine.
-I have designed and implemented VDI environments in financial networks, hypervisor clusters using KVM and Xen, and contributed to the development of many marketplace Docker repositories at [Alibaba](https://github.com/NishantIyer).
-My recent works include the development of a novel remote compute architecture that utilizes KVM to manage instances on the server-side.

-## Programming

-I possess programming proficiency in [Python](https://www.python.org/), a little bit of [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), and have a working knowledge of C and Java.
-I possess deep competencies in systems programming, having contributed extensively to open source projects like [fedora](https://pagure.io/user/nishantiyer).
-I am a haskell enthusiast and a web-developer as a hobby.
-I am a dedicated software architect always committed to the robust and user-friendly nature of every line of code I write.
-I also believe that every lline of code delivered to the public, must be public.
-Hence, I make a significant amount of contributions on open-source.
-Last year alone, I managed to ammass more than 6000 contributions.

-# Blockchain

-My work in [blockchain technology](https://nishantiyer.netlify.app/projects#blockchain) runs deep, having been an early contributor to [Ethereum](https://ethereum.org/), [Hyperledger](https://www.hyperledger.org/), and other leading platforms where I have developed many utilities.
+In virtualization, I architected VDIs for financial networks, managed KVM-based hypervisor clusters, and developed a novel remote desktop architecture for DVPC.
+I have actively participated in Ethereum and Cardano developer communities, contributing to core infrastructure (open-source).

+Linux/Unix are second nature to me, having been a power user for over 3 years, I am an active part of the Arch as well.
+I've also built my own distro.
+In Systems Engineering, I am proficient in building performance sensitive and low level programs.
+While not an expert in computer networks and networking, I have quite a working knowledge there.

+In addition, I have been involved in bot development and transformer models, creating Discord and Telegram bots, specializing in GPT fine-tuning, coherence, and prompt engineering.
+As a hobbyist web developer, I excel in back-end development, having built countless websites.
+I am proficient in Python (adv.), C (mod), Java (fundamentals) and Haskell (true lover).

+I'm currently focused on my brainchild and company, Portena, the foremost remote desktop architecture for everyday users.
+Although in nascent stages, it requires intense effort and time, making me somewhat inactive in the industry.
+Hope ya'll are doing well without me :)

+During downtime, I engage myself with some deep philosophical thoughts, analyzing stocks, practicing calisthenics, hitting the gym, and playing the keys.
+In short, I consider myself a Jack of all trades and master of none, yet great in being a jack.

 ## Experience